hlandau/ncdocs/domain-names.md

       If the value is an empty string, change it to `null`.
       If the value is an integer, change it to a string containing a decimal ASCII encoding of that integer (without leading zeroes or whitespace).
+      The function is undefined for a value of any other type; consider this an error.

       If the value passed is null, continue to the next value.
       If the value passed is "*", append "*." to s.
-      Otherwise, append "_" followed by the value to s, followed by "_".
+      Otherwise, append "_" followed by the value to s, followed by ".".

     Return s.